 With varying versions of a blurred history, the ‘origin of the Rasgulla’ debate is a never-ending one.
-However what requires attention here is the attempt to secure a GI tag for a food stuff as ubiquitous as Rasgulla.
+However, what requires attention here is the attempt to secure a GI tag for food stuff as ubiquitous as Rasgulla.

-Now the Act defines a geographical indication as any agricultural, natural or manufactured good originating in the territory or region of a country wherein a given quality, reputation or other characteristic of the good is attributable to its geographical origin.
+Now the Act defines a geographical indication as any agricultural, natural or manufactured goods originating in the territory or region of a country wherein a given quality, reputation or other characteristics of the good is attributable to its geographical origin.

 S9(f) prohibits the registration of geographical indications which are determined to be generic names or indications of goods and are, therefore, not or ceased to be protected in their country of origin, or which have fallen into disuse in that country.
 Explanation 1 of the section states that a generic name or indication is one which, though relates to the region where the good was originally produced has now lost its original meaning and has become the common name for such goods and serves as an indication.

 Now testing the claim for a GI tag for the Rasgulla against S 2(e) and S 9(f) of the Geographical Indications Act, it immediately disqualifies Rasgullas from claiming a GI tag.
 The phrase ‘rasgulla’ has obtained a generic meaning over the years and indicates a white, spongy sweet soaked in sugar syrup and is not influenced by the fact that it comes from West Bengal or Odisha.
 Moreover with rasgullas prepared and sold not only across the country but also in Indian restaurants around the world, the grant of a GI tag with the result all such productions amounting to infringement which is not at all practicable.